In a few months, the most opportune and dreaded season will be here-the placement season.

 It’s a survival of the worthiest and hence, you need to be prepared for it.
 Only if you are prepared, will you be able to avail the maximum benefit of this fruitful season.

-Let’s look at how to prepare for placement season from scratch and stay ahead of the competition.
+Let’s look at how to prepare for campus placement from scratch and stay ahead of the competition.

 Revise your basics